Rebecca Ferguson (singer): 2011–2012: Heaven

 On 29 May 2012, Ferguson made her American television debut when she sang "Nothing's Real but Love" on The Today Show.
 She also performed the song on The View.
 On 13 July, Ferguson revealed via Twitter that she would be taking her management team to court, after they made her work until she collapsed.
 The relationship deteriorated further in September 2012 with the former management company filing a High Court writ, asking for a declaration that the star unlawfully ended her contract and seeking 20% of her future earnings.

 In an interview in March 2012, Ferguson stated that she expected to release her second studio album in 2014, that she would start writing the album in 2013 once promotion for Heaven had finished, and that she expected to take a more up-beat approach to the album.
 On 23 August 2012, Ferguson announced she would release a deluxe version of Heaven on 15 October 2012, and she would also release her fourth single "Backtrack" the day before.
 Ferguson performed Backtrack on the second The X Factor results show on 14 October.
 On 16 September, Ferguson released an EP of live tracks from the 2012 iTunes Festival, which featured five tracks including "Nothing's Real but Love".
 During an interview with Chart Show TV, Ferguson confirmed that "Shoulder to Shoulder" would be released on 9 December 2012 as the final single from Heaven before starting work on her second studio album.
 Ferguson performed the single on Chatty Man on 14 December.
 However, "Teach Me How to Be Loved" was released as the album's final single in Germany.
 Ferguson features on the charity record He Ain't Heavy, He's My Brother including other singers such as Paloma Faith, Paul McCartney and Robbie Williams.
-The single is to raise money for various charities associated with the Hillsborough disaster.
+The single was to raise money for various charities associated with the Hillsborough disaster.
 The song achieved Christmas Number 1 in the UK.